Fish Species NT: A Guide for Fishing Australia

 Best Targeted: Fingermark don’t travel far in their life and love to hide in structures such as reefs and rocky outcrops and can be found in estuarine and coastal headlands in the NT.
 The juveniles tend to stay around the estuaries.
 For the best chances of catching them, use heavy tackle, as they are strong fighters, and you don’t want to lose your lures in the weeds.
 Live bait such as herring and squid or soft plastic lures all work successfully.
 They move around in schools in waters less than 10 metres deep and can be caught during the day.
 Care is needed to release Fingermarks as they are very susceptible to barotrauma.
 Their bodies don’t manage the different water pressures well as they are brought to the surface and may not survive being released.

 Appearance: Anglers can quickly identify Fingermarks (or Golden Snapper) by the dark spot below their dorsal fin.
-They can exhibit a range of colours, including copper, golden, and silvery hues, which can vary depending on their habitat and the time of day.
-(Moses Perch also have a dark spot below their soft dorsal fin and can look similar, but they have more yellowish fins and more of a pink flush) They have prominent canine teeth and can grow to about 100 cm.
+They can exhibit a range of colours, including copper, golden, and silvery hues with white/blue flecks.
+Colours can vary depending on their habitat and the time of day.
+(Moses Perch also have a dark spot below their soft dorsal fin and can look similar to this fish species, but they have more yellowish fins and more of a pink flush) Golden Snapper can have a hump on the back of its head.
+They have prominent canine teeth and can grow to about 100 cm.

 Eating: Premium table fish with delicious taste.